andrew1024/scapy-lab/lab.md

 If you are unsure about what interface to use, then pick the one connected to your default gateway.
 The flags enclosed in square-brackets shows that the script also accepts some optional arguments that will be covered in due course.

-Most of this script simply parses all of the user provided arguments from the command line and configures Scapy accordingly.
+Most of this script simply parses all of the user-provided arguments from the command line and configures Scapy accordingly.
 The `pkt_callback()` function is the most important part of the script in this exercise; this function is called by the `sniff()` function whenever it captures a packet.
 As you can, the function simply contains the `pass` keyword which results in the function doing nothing.